SwedbankPay/developer.swedbankpay.com/pax-terminal/Nexo-Retailer/Quick-guide/make-payment.md

 ---
 title: Make a Payment
 description: |
- Once there is a Login Session it is possible to make a Payment transaction
+ Once there is a Login Session it is possible to make a Payment transaction.
+The PaymentRequest is used for purchase as well as refund.
 menu_order: 40
 ---
 ## PaymentRequest